-Hundreds of millions of coronavirus payments to dead people still outstanding
+Nearly $500 million in coronavirus payments to dead people still outstanding: Audit

 After the Government Accountability Office flagged the checks, the Treasury Department and the IRS stopped payments and asked those who received the checks on behalf of the dead people to send the money back.

 Nearly 70% has been returned, a Treasury official told the GAO.
-But that still about half a billion dollars outstanding.
+But that still about a half-billion dollars outstanding.

 Treasury is pondering what to do about those who’ve been slow to voluntarily cancel the checks or repay, the GAO said.
 One option is to send notices demanding repayment.